HNT8/Standalone-ImGui/README.md

 # Standalone ImGui Application Base v2
-A base for a standalone ImGui application. **The only file you have to modify is UI.h**
+A base for a standalone ImGui application. **The only file you have to modify is UI.cpp**

 ## Window Class Structure
 <ul>